rullmann/bundlewrap-monit/README.md

           'load_check': True, # optional, True by default.
 Alerts if load is high 'disk_check': False, # optional, False by default.
 Enable and set disks metadata to enable disk space checks 'load_check': True, optional, True by default.
-Disable for nodes where load checks are annoying },
+Disable for nodes where load checks are annoying 'disable_notification_time': False, # optional, False by default.
+Enable if you want to stop monit at some point of the day, e.g. when backups occur
+          'disable_stop_time': "0 2 * * *", # optional, set to a specific time when monit should be stopped when `disable_notification_time` is set to True
+          'disable_start_time': "0 3 * * *", # optional, set to a specific time when monit should be started again when `disable_notification_time` is set to True
+        },
         'disks': { # optional, enable a disk check 'root': '/',